 (ii) Elimination

 Each generation, 5% of the population (25 individuals) were eliminated.
-The eliminated individuals were randomly drawn from the bottom 50% fitnesses.
+The individuals in the population were ranked based on fitness, and the eliminated individuals were randomly drawn from the bottom 50%.
 Therefore, individuals with fitness in the bottom 50% had an equal chance of elimination, and individuals with fitness in the top 50% were safe from elimination.
-This enabled individuals with more negative fitness to enter the population with some chance of reproduction, before being eliminated.
-This was found to be beneficial as some higher fitnesses result from mutations that individually decrease fitness, yet increase fitness when combined.
+This enabled individuals with lower fitness to enter the population with some chance of reproduction, before being eliminated.
+This was found to be beneficial as some individuals with higher fitness have mutations that individually decrease fitness yet increase fitness when combined.

 (iii) Selection

 To fill the 5% population gap caused by elimination, new individuals were created.
 Each new individual was created from two parents, so to fill a 5% gap required a 10% selection (50 individuals).
 The selection was split across three sources, and did not include any individuals marked for elimination or already selected.
 1% (5 individuals) were drawn randomly from across the population.
 2% (10 individuals) were drawn from wild-types.
-The remaining 7% (35 individuals) were drawn randomly from individuals in the bottom 50% fitnesses.
-The percentage from across the population was set such that individuals in the top 50% fitnesses reproduced at a sufficiently low rate to prevent their otherwise rapid dominance of the gene pool.
+The remaining 7% (35 individuals) were drawn randomly from individuals with fitness in the bottom 50%.
+The percentage from across the population was set such that individuals with fitness in the top 50% reproduced at a sufficiently low rate to prevent their otherwise rapid dominance of the gene pool.
 This minimised the risk of trapping the evolution on a single solution, allowing distinct solutions to evolve.
 The percentage from wild-types was set such that a sufficient population of wild-type genes was maintained in the gene pool, allowing the complementation of non-beneficial mutations by recombination.
 Although the initial population was completely wild-type, the wild-type genes were eventually lost from the gene pool unless re-introduced during the selection stage.

 (iv) Recombination